renovatebot/renovate/docs/usage/self-hosted-configuration.md

 ## autodiscover

 When you enable `autodiscover`, by default, Renovate will run on _every_ repository that the bot account can access.
-This is probably not what you want.
-Use the `autodiscoverFilter` option to limit the bot to only the wanted repositories.
+If you want Renovate to run on only a subset of those, use the `autodiscoverFilter` option to limit the bot to only the wanted repositories.

 ## autodiscoverFilter

-You can use this option to filter the list of repositories that the Renovate bot account can access trough `autodiscover`.
+You can use this option to filter the list of repositories that the Renovate bot account can access through `autodiscover`.
 It takes a [minimatch](https://www.npmjs.com/package/minimatch) glob-style pattern.

 e.g.